Scarlet Finale! (Demo)

 He started to breathe heavily and was close to hyperventilating by the mere thought of being trapped and captured.

-“I don’t have a reason to tell anything to people like you!!”
+“I don’t have a reason to say anything to people like you!!”

 Another gunshot flew by the captured boy.